gespla-iph-ufrgs/gespla/README.md

 ```

 ## `download.py`
 This module stores functions for download data and metadata.
 Files are saved in `.txt` format in a directory specifyed in the `folder=` parameter.
 If not passed, the default directory is the current folder of the python file calling the function.
+All functions return the string of the saved file path.

 General dependencies:
 * [Pandas](https://pandas.pydata.org/)